Exploring Jane Austen’s England

 Whenever she travelled to Canterbury in Kent to visit Edward, Jane often rested at the Bull and George Inn at Dartford.
 The inn was demolished in January 1981 to make way for a new Boots store, but visitors could see a plaque put up in 2006 on the wall of Boots in High Street, announcing that Jane Austen used to stay at the former inn.

 To the family’s surprise, George Austen announced in 1800 that he would be retiring from the clergy, prompting the Austens to move out of the Steventon rectory to Bath.
-Jane set parts of Northanger Abbey and Persuasion in this city.
+Jane Austen‘s Bath features in parts of Northanger Abbey and Persuasion in this city.

 Directly above, on the second floor, is the Regency Tea Room, which serves a delightful Austen-themed menu.
 Some menu items are “Tea with Mr. Darcy” described as “a decadent and delicious serving of exquisite cakes, divine finger sandwiches and a delightful warm scone served with Dorset clotted cream and seasonal jam” and “Mrs Bennet’s Cake of the day”, a “scrummy treat of a cake served with seasonal fruit and a raspberry coulis.”
 Visitors who wish to skip the exhibition can go straight to the tea room on the second floor and request a table.